blithestluster/org2/README.md

 Org² (Organic Organization)
 ===========================
-Org² is a **progressive evolutionary organizational framework** that aims to help organizations handle new levels of complexity, by developing the three pillars of teal organizations (evolutionary purpose, self-management and wholeness) identified by *Frederic Laloux* in his book *Reinventing Organizations*.
+Org² is a **progressive evolutionary organizational framework** that aims to help organizations handle new levels of complexity, by developing the three pillars of Teal Organizations (evolutionary purpose, self-management and wholeness).

 This work is collective effort of anonymous individuals.